Fixoon/Drinkerino/README.md

 Name is just something random.

+There is a lot that could be done better and I might update the app from time to time.

+Not too happy about the database solution.
+It's the first time using SQLite and I'd rather have the original database on file than creating it in the app on first run.

 Don't take the recipes seriously.
 I haven't tested any of them.

-There is a lot that could be done better and I might update the app from time to time.

 Feel free to come with suggestions.